khadas/khadas_docs/linux/source/vim1/Docker.md

 title: Docker
 ---

-This guide will show you how to install Docker on Ubuntu for Khadas VIMs/Edge.
+Install Docker into Ubuntu.

 ## Preparations

-* Ubuntu `V180531` or newer
+* This guide is for Ubuntu `V180531` or newer only.

-## Install Essential Packages
+## Install essential packages

 ```bash
 $ sudo apt-get update